I AM BORDERLINE

 For Referring Clinicians

 Do you find yourself searching for inexpensive alternatives for continuing care when a patient’s insurance runs out?
-Do you find that personality issues persist even after a patient has become sober or stopped engaging in the behaviors that initially brought them into treatment?
-Are one patient’s persistent personality issues derailing your psychotherapy group?
-Or, are complex trauma and personality issues simply outside the scope of your treatment center’s focus?
-The SRP was designed to address the needs of these patients!
+Do you find that personality disruptions persist even after a patient has become sober or stopped engaging in the behaviors that initially brought them into treatment?
+Is complex trauma and personality issues simply outside the scope of your treatment focus?
+SRP was designed to address the needs of these patients!
 We welcome referrals and potential collaborations from residential treatment centers, sober livings, partial hospitalization programs, time-limited IOPs, and clinicians in private practice.

 - We offer a FREE phone assessment with one of our intake specialists

-- Evening groups and flexible individual treatment schedules
+- Day and Evening groups and flexible individual treatment schedules

 Frequently Asked Questions